-The forest factory creates forest patches which is based on 15 different stem size distributions and 256 species mixtures.100 forests patches of each combination are built.
+The forest factory creates forest patches based on different stem size distributions and species mixtures.
+We used 15 stem size distributions covering a gradient from young to old and disturbed to undisturbed forests.
+Species mixtures included all 256 possible combinations of Pinus sylvestris, Picea abies, Fagus sylvatica, Quercus robur, Fraxinus excelsior, Populus x canadensis, Betula pendula and Robinia pseudostuga.
+We used the species parameter set and algorithms of the FORMIND model version for temperate forests within the forest factory (Bohn et al., 2014; Fischer et al., 2016).
+100 forests patches of each combination were built.

-The stem size distributions cover a gradient from young to old and disturbed to undisturbed forests.
-Species mixtures include all possible combinations of Pinus sylvestris, Picea abies, Fagus sylvatica, Quercus robur, Fraxinus excelsior, Populus x canadensis, Betula pendula and Robinia pseudostuga.
-We use the species parameter set and algorithms of the FORMIND-model version for temperate forests within the forest factory (Bohn et al., 2014; Fischer et al., 2016).
-To generate forest patches, we randomly choose trees from the stem size distribution, assign a species identity and plant them within a patch of $400 m^2$ size.
+To generate forest patches, the forest facotry randomly choose trees from the stem size distribution, assigned a species identity and plant them within a patch of $400 m^2$ size.
+To place a tree within a patch the following rules must be met: (i) there must be enough space available for crowns of every tree and (ii) every tree in the forest must have a positive productivity under its environmental conditions (light, temperature, water).

-To place a tree within a patch the following rules must be meet: (i) there must be available enough space for crowns of every tree (ii) every tree in the forest must have a positive productivity under its environmental conditions (light, temperature, water).
-We use climate time series of the year 2007, measured at Hainich National Park, central Germany.
-We assume this time series as a typical example for a temperate year (in principle it possible to use climate data of every other location).
-In contrast to an artificially generated climate this climate is perfectly physically consistent (regarding light, air temperature and precipitation).
+We used climate time series from the year 2007, measured at Hainich National Park, central Germany.
+We assumed this time series to be a typical example for a temperate year (in principle it possible to use climate data from any other location).
+In contrast to an artificially generated climate, this climate is perfectly physically consistent (regarding light, air temperature and precipitation).

 In a few cases not all species of the mixture could be placed within a patch by the algorithm, so we rejected such forests.
-We end up with 370,100 forest stands.
+We ended up with 370,100 forest stands.
 For more details regarding the forest factory see Bohn and Huth (2017).

-2.2 The wood production
+2.2 Wood production

-The calculation of above-ground wood production (AWP) of trees is based on algorithms of the model FORMIND (Bohn et al., 2014; Fischer et al., 2016).
-The wood production of a single tree is calculated as the difference between climate variables driven respiration rates and photosynthesis.
+The calculation of above-ground wood production (AWP) of trees was based on algorithms of the model FORMIND (Bohn et al., 2014; Fischer et al., 2016).
+In this model, the wood production of a single tree is calculated as the difference between climate variables driven respiration rates and photosynthesis.
 The photosynthesis rate (P{tree}) results from the crown size, self-shading within the crown and available light at the top of the tree.
 The available light depends on the radiation above the canopy, reduced by the shading of larger trees within the forest stand.
 Furthermore, productivity can be limited due to air temperature and available soil water, which is expressed by the photosynthesis-limiting factor φ for each tree (Gutiérrez, 2010; Fischer, 2013; Bohn et al., 2014).
 Available soil water within the stand results from precipitation, interception, evapotranspiration of trees and run-off.

 One part of the photosynthesis production of a tree (P{tree}) is allocated to its maintenance respiration (and to non-wood tissues; R_m).
-R_m depends on tree biomass and temperature ψ (Piao et al., 2010).
+Maintenance respiration depends on tree biomass and temperature ψ (Piao et al., 2010).
 The remaining organic carbon is transformed into newly grown above-ground wood (AWP{tree}) and a proportional growth respiration (r_q) .